 Erin Heatherton tries to keep things simple.
-She avoids overloading on products, as this can irritate skin.
-A couple days a week, she opts to simply rinse her face with warm water.
+She avoids overloading on products, as this can irritate the skin.
+A couple of days a week, she opts to simply rinse her face with warm water.

 Doutzen Kroes puts coconut oil in her hair and leaves it there for an entire day.
 She says it doesn't look great that day, but once you wash it out, you've got silky-smooth locks.
 (Candice Swanepoel swears by this trick, too.)

 Imaan Hammam taps into her Moroccan roots, by practicing a beauty ritual that she got from her mom.
 She uses egg yolks as a face mask and leaves the mixture on for five minutes for a dewier complexion.